The Label Horizon Paradox: Rethinking Supervision Targets in Financial Forecasting: Experimental Setup

 \subsection{Raw Data}

 For each stock $i$ on day $t$, the raw data is an intraday multivariate time series consisting of 7 variables: Open Price, High Price, Low Price, Close Price, Amount, Volume, and Transaction Count.
-These variables are sampled at 1-minute intervals, denoted as $\mathbf{V}_{i,t} \in \mathbb{R}^{240 \times 7}$, covering the 240 minutes of a standard trading day.
+These variables are sampled at 1-minute intervals.

+Depending on the market, the length of the daily sequence varies to match the respective trading hours: \begin{itemize} \item \textbf{A-share Market:} The sequence covers the 240 minutes of a standard trading day (9:30 AM to 11:30 AM and 1:00 PM to 3:00 PM, totaling 4 hours), denoted as $\mathbf{V}_{i,t} \in \mathbb{R}^{240 \times 7}$. \item \textbf{US Market:} The sequence is extended to cover the longer daily trading session (9:30 AM to 4:00 PM, totaling 6.5 hours), denoted as $\mathbf{V}_{i,t} \in \mathbb{R}^{390 \times 7}$. \end{itemize}